khyateed/Movie-Data-Analysis/README.md

 ![Project PDF Submission](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-1-project-campus/master/project_pdf_submission.gif)

+### URL Submission in Canvas

+There are two additional Canvas assignments where you will need to enter the URLs for your GitHub Repository and blog post.
+These are listed in the "Phase 1" module in this course.

+* Phase 1 Final Project - GitHub Repository URL
+* Phase 1 Final Project - Blog Post URL

 ## Project Review

-You have until the end of the week to present and submit your project.
-All students must complete all project deliverables and submit them by the end of the week to proceed to the next phase.
-The process for reviewing your project will depend on whether you passed the code challenge.
-You will receive L1-5 score - L3 or higher is passing.
+You have until the end of the week to present your project and submit it for review.
+You will receive a score of "Pass" or "No Pass" - you must receive a score of "Pass" to move to the next phase with your cohort.
+Your teacher will grade your submission and give you feedback, typically early in the week after you submit.

+Which review process you receive will depend on whether you passed the code challenge, as described below.

 ### Passed Code Challenge: Check for Completion

-If you passed the code challenge, your teacher will review your project to ensure that you have submitted all of the required project deliverables.
-Your project will receive a score as follows:
+If you passed the code challenge, your teacher will review your project to ensure that it is complete.
+Your project will pass if you have completed and submitted all project deliverables.

-* L1: Multiple deliverables missing or incomplete
-* L2: One deliverable missing or incomplete
-* L3: All deliverables complete
-* L4: All deliverables complete with good style and content
-* L5: All deliverables complete with outstanding style and content

 While you may find the rubric at the bottom of this assignment helpful for guiding your project, it will not be used to evaluate your submission.

 ### Did Not Pass Code Challenge: Rubric Scoring

 If you did not pass the code challenge, your teacher will use the rubric at the bottom of this assignment to grade your submission.
-You can earn 0, 1, or 2 points on each element.
-You will receive a score based on the percentage of points you earn.
+You can earn 0, 1, or 2 points on each rubric element.
+Your project will pass if it earns at least 50% of the points available.

-* L1: 0% to 29%
-* L2: 30% to 49%
-* L3: 50% to 69%
-* L4: 70% to 89%
-* L5: 90% to 100%

-Your teacher will grade your submission and give you feedback sometime during the week after you submit.

 ## Summary